Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-27. Click on the three dots, find the PHP folder that was created in step 17, select the "PHP-cgi" file, and press OK.
+27. Click on the three dots, find the PHP folder that was created in step 17, select the 'PHP-cgi' file, and press 'OK.'
 </p>

 <p>